megha20april/.NET-stuff/Migrations.md

     });
 ```

-- It then executes these pending changes against our database on `dotnet ef database update`
 - NOW, EF takes a snapshot of our updated model and saves a file called `ModelSnapshot.cs`
 - This snapshot is used next time to detect what changed.
 - EF basically takes snapshot after each migration.

+- It then executes these pending changes against our database on `dotnet ef database update` and finalizes everything.

 ---